bennavita/Portfolio-Website/src/content/work/excel-vba.md

   - Visual Basic for Application
   - Excel
   - Automation
+  - UserForms
 ---

-During my enriching experiences at Airbus and CNH Industrial, I consistently aimed for operational excellence, seeking not only to optimize my own tasks but also to bring significant added value to my teams.
+Within large companies like Airbus and CNH Industrial, I often looked to see how I could optimize my working time.
+I naturally turned to Excel macros to automate reports, send recurring emails and interact simultaneously with several Excel workbooks in order to gather the information necessary for certain calculations.

-With my technical expertise, I designed and implemented innovative and effective solutions, significantly improving daily processes.
-My mastery of userForms and advanced VBA concepts has transformed tedious tasks into automated and reliable procedures.
+Thanks to my technical expertise, I had the opportunity to rethink my daily processes and sometimes those of my team.
+My mastery of userForms and advanced VBA concepts allowed me to divide by 3 the time spent on certain tasks while guaranteeing better reliability of procedures.

-If you find yourself facing an outdated file that no one seems to master, or if you aspire to optimize your time by automating the sending of tables via email, I am here to help.
-Together, we can develop a custom strategy to effectively meet your specific needs.
+For example, I designed an algorithm to automatically respond to price requests from dealers by taking maximum advantage of the information available to process them simultaneously.
+This way I was able to guarantee faster processing of requests, responses adapted to the language of each market and more time to devote to other projects.
+I have also developed projects based on cooperation between several departments, as a solution to ensure that the sales figures communicated by Finance and Marketing are aligned.

-Contact me to explore how we can realize these improvements and propel your business towards unparalleled operational efficiency.
+If you want to learn VBA or tell me about your projects, contact me to explore how we can make these improvements a reality, and transform the way you work.